Leonard F. Chapman Jr.: Immigration and Naturalization Service

 Chapman retired from the Marine Corps on January 1, 1972, and became Commissioner of the Immigration and Naturalization Service, retiring in 1977.

-Malcolm Gladwell has argued that Chapman's efficient and rigorous enforcement of US borders—ironically stemming from Chapman's idealism and military background—inadvertently created a rise in the population of unauthorized immigrants in the United States.
+Canadian journalist Malcolm Gladwell has argued that Chapman's efficient and rigorous enforcement of US borders—ironically stemming from Chapman's idealism and military background—inadvertently created a rise in the population of unauthorized immigrants in the United States.
 (The Mexican border had been a porous border characterized by circular immigration; stricter enforcement raised the cost of crossing the border and incentivized border crossers to stay longer to justify the cost.)

 Later life and family

 Chapman died on January 6, 2000, at age 86 from complications resulting from cancer.
 He was buried at Arlington National Cemetery with full military honors on January 14, 2000, at which he was eulogized by former Commandant General Carl Mundy, a friend, fraternity brother, and protégé.

 His sons, Leonard F. Chapman III and Walton F. Chapman, were both Marines who served in Vietnam.
 Chapman was married to Emily Walton Ford Chapman, who died in 1992.
 His son Leonard died in a scuba diving accident in 1979.

-His father, Leonard F. Chapman Sr., was the superintendent (warden) of the Florida State prison at Raiford, Florida from the early 1930's to the mid-1950's, some 25 years.
+His father, Leonard F. Chapman Sr., was the superintendent (warden) of the Florida State prison at Raiford, Florida from the early 1930s to the mid-1950s, some 25 years.
 L.F.
 Chapman Sr. was a nationally noted penologist and authority on prisons.